-Two becomes a trio as the man, James, joins the search for Hotel Ipek.
+Two becomes a trio as the man joins the search for Hotel Ipek Palas.

-Once found, James decides it’s too expensive, says he will find another room,
+Once found, he decides it’s too expensive, says he will find another room,

 and meet up with us again in 30 minutes.